chattr-app/changelog/README.md

 * Some users were affected by **canned responses issues**, they can now use canned responses normally.
 * Fix bug when a team member **close a channel manually** and the visitor restarted conversation.
 * Fix bug when trying to set a **widget image** with a length superior to 255 caracters.
-* Fix bug when visitors sent emojis, they are now well translated.

 ---------------------------------------------